ziapeltagames/six-winters/README.md

 * Divide Up Characters
 * Draw Starting Mission Cards
 * Place Characters at Starting Locations
+   * Either in Spotlight tableau or on mission location

 ## Test Types

 The test phase could be tricky to figure out.
 Will need to think about the following sorts of options.
 By default, tests are required, and may be performed by any number of characters at the location.
 If the test is via an event, multiple characters may only join in on the test if they're at the same location.
+That is, a group is only those characters together at the same location.

 * Optional / Required (default)
    * Maybe tests should default to optional, with required being a modifier used sparingly